 Submit your film to join the next generation of innovative storytellers.

-Great content is hard to find.
-Don’t just upload your film and hope to be discovered.
+You’ve put endless hours of blood and tears into your film, so don’t leave your film’s online launch up to chance.
 Submit your film to Short of the Week for a chance to join the next generation of innovative storytellers paving new ground.
-Find your audience and get the views that matter.
+Have Short of the Week premiere your film and get it out to the broadest online audience.
 No longer do you have to submit to distant festivals and wait for months with no reply.
 For less than the cost of a typical film festival, we guarantee your film will be viewed, we let you know if you’ve been selected within a week, and best yet, we offer valuable feedback on what works in your film and what doesn’t.

 Find an audience for your film!
 Get the world and the film industry’s attention.